Tokelau Travel Requirements

 The only people exempt from this process are New Zealand passport holders (who are not Tokelauan), who can remain in the territory for up to 10 days without a permit.

-The only way of reaching Tokelau is on board the MV Mataliki passenger ship, which sails two or three times per month from its home port of Apia, Samoa – 500 km south of Tokelau.
+The only way of reaching Tokelau is on board the MV Mataliki supply ship, which sails two or three times per month from its home port of Apia, Samoa – 500 km south of Tokelau.

 It’s important to stress that you cannot show up in Apia and expect to sail to Tokelau on a whim.
-The approval process (once you have submitted the required documents and paid the required fee) can take up to one month!

 Did you know?